 While you can use them every day without worrying that chemicals or water will ruin them, this isn't a good idea for everyday use if you shower with hot water regularly.
 Unlike a 10-carat gold chain, it is possible to bathe with a 14-karat gold chain.
-This is because a 14-carat gold chain contains more parts of gold than a 10-karat gold chain.
-So it's less likely to rust when you shower with it on.
+This is because a 14-carat gold chain contains more parts of gold than a 10-karat gold chain, making it more valuable and less likely to rust when you shower with it on.
+Knowing the Gold Rate Today is important to determine the value of your 14-karat gold chain.
 The short answer is that gold jewelry can be worn in the shower.

 Water doesn't damage the metal, whether you use yellow, white or rose gold pieces.
 Gold doesn't react easily to changes in temperature or pressure when combined with certain chemicals.
 Although pure 24-carat gold doesn't react with anything, lower carat gold, such as 14-karat gold, has other metals that can react with environmental elements and cause a color change to green or black.
 You should not wear gold jewelry or other jewelry in the pool because of the high amount of chlorine in the pools.

 Plus, you don't want to expose your gold chain or any other piece of jewelry to chemical damage caused by sunscreen lotions, tanning oils, and creams.
 While a 24-carat gold chain may contain pure gold, it will lose its luster over time when exposed to water.
 If your gold chain starts to wear out and the color of the links fades quickly after a few uses, you probably won't be able to shower with them either.
 You can also wear gold-plated jewelry in the shower, but never wear gold-plated or gold-plated jewelry in the shower, as they have metals that react with water and damage their appearance.

 Traditionally, and what is most recommended, is that your gold jewelry should always be kept dry and stored properly.
 Also, don't wear your gold chains in the pool because chlorine is very corrosive to metals such as gold and will cause significant damage over time.
 As such, gold that is purer than 14 carats is generally more delicate and should therefore be protected from scratches and bending.
 When you find a gold chain that you love or any other type of gold jewelry, you'll never want to take it off, even in the shower.

 Prolonged exposure of stainless steel to the elements usually causes it to lose its luster, although stainless steel does not rust, as occurs in shower bars.
 However, constant exposure to humid conditions can damage the other elements in 14k gold and cause long-term discoloration.